tatou-tatou/Themes/Mousse/README.md

 - `Mod5 + <the ModKey next to it> + Left Click` to spawn the window-manipulation menu.
 - A combination of two modkeys on the left side of the keyboard and a left click to resize windows.

 With a multitouch touchpad, other things could be done too.
 For example switching to the next or previous workspace can be bound to a three-finger swipe.
-The same for up and down swipes that could trigger monocle or windows visibility.
+The same for up and down swipes, which could trigger monocle or window visibility.

+##Skippy-xd
+It's a stand-alone expose-like program.
+It works well even if it looks worse than the true thing.
+There are other stand-alone expose-like programs, but I don't know them well.

+When in monocle mode, a mouse user might enjoy it more than turning monocle off and on again or than using his taskbar or some dmenu script to focus the window he wants.

+I haven't tried, but I guess you can use xdotool to launch it like on OSX, through an "active corner".
+Else, you can always make a dedicated shortcut to click on in your panel or dock.